manoel-lopes/user-registration-typescritp-nodejs/README.md

 ## NodeJS TypeScript TypeORM and PostgresSQL

-This is a simple REST API to a user registration developed
+This is a simple REST API to a user registration developed with NodeJS TypeScript TypeORM and PostgresSQL

 # Pre-reqs
 - Install [Node.js](https://nodejs.org/en/)